creativecommons/chooser/README.md

 # cc-chooser

+The Creative Commons License Chooser is meant to help people learn about CC licenses, and select the license that best fits their needs.
+The new version in this repo places greater importance on usability and an educational experience of the six CC licenses.

 ## About
 Repository containing the source code for the new Creative Commons License Chooser.
 The new chooser is still in beta, and a beta deployment can be found [here](https://chooser-beta.creativecommons.org/).

 This site is built using [Vue.js](https://vuejs.org/), [Bulma](https://bulma.io/), [Buefy](https://buefy.org/), and [Webpack](https://webpack.js.org/).

+#### Roadmap
+There is still some work to go before the new chooser is ready to replace the existing chooser.
+These tasks include:
+ - Improvments to the Chooser's UI
+ - Internationalization
+ - Legal reviews of the site's content
+ - Infrastructural work (Setting up analytics, monitoring, error logging)

+Tasks, issues, and discussion related to the release of the new chooser are tracked with the [`Launch Milestone`](https://github.com/creativecommons/cc-chooser/milestone/1).

 ## Getting Started
 Run the following commands in order to have the code up and running on your machine: